 Today not having enough “Likes” activates the same neural passageways of fear and drives us into a frenzy of activity to generate social feedback – and traffic for Facebook, Instagram, and Twitter.

 Drinking from the firehose of online information makes us neurotic.
 At the same time, our obsessive desire to “be informed” about things we cannot control strips us of an opportunity to change the things that we do control.

 For instance, knowing that so many thousands of people died from coronavirus today does absolutely nothing to your ability to protect yourself.
 In fact, it might do the exact opposite.
 While you are glued to the screen in a state of anxiety, you are missing a chance to go for a run and strengthen your respiratory system.
 Instead, an online cycle of fear pumps your body full of stress hormone cortisol, compromising your immune response.

-Losing Our Mind
+Doomscrolling and Losing Our Mind